Corallus-Caninus/Rattus/README.md

 TODO:

-1. block numpad keycodes; currently this types into selection
+1. block numpad keycodes; currently this types into selection *done
 2. create Rattus.service or other integration
 3. add more modes: